To SIT or Not to Sit?

 I have implemented Tier 1 interventions in a reasonable amount of time.
 Now what?

 - Tier 1 interventions have been tried for at least a six week period with progress being monitored.
+Meeting with specialist and parent have occurred.

 - Little to no gains despite Tier 1 classroom interventions.